topcoder-platform/ide-ext-vscode/README.md

 - *Topcoder: Login* to login in Topcoder using your username and password.
 - *Topcoder: Logout* to clear the stored login token.
 - *Topcoder: View open challenges* to list active challenges in a tabular view.
+- *Topcoder: Upload submission* to upload the current workspace to topcoder challenge.

 All commands require you to provide your Topcoder username and password, so make sure to set them _before_ you execute them